trizen/sidef/TUTORIAL.md

 ### String quotes

-Being a new programming language, Sidef has built-in support for Unicode quotes.
+Being a new programming language, Sidef has built-in support for Unicode quotes:

 ```none
 var dstr = „double quoted”